dineshswamy/dineshswamy.github.io/_posts/2016-08-21-lessons-from-a-vr-app-for-treadmill.md

   Awww .. thats disappointng and discouraging.

 > Magic leap patented its glass as well as the applications surrounding it .
+- For now, I putting this idea in shelf, may be it will fly one day not immediatly

 ## To the point
 Only for bangalore people,